 Some students aren’t so lucky.
-Since the 1999 Columbine High School shooting in Colorado, there have been over 400 school shootings across the United States, according to the Washington Post, which tracks when children are “exposed to gun violence during school hours.”
+Since the 1999 Columbine High School shooting in Colorado, there have been over 400 school shootings across the United States, according to The Washington Post, which tracks when children are “exposed to gun violence during school hours.”

 The Library of Congress classifies school shootings as an event taking place on a school campus or at a school-sponsored event, where one or more people are injured or killed by a firearm.